debug-gif/MyProject/README.md

+# MyProject
-# MyProjectThis is a respository that records the codes I've writen while learning Java
+This is a respository that records the codes I've writen while learning Java